CARP Data Backend

 from/to a CAWS server.

-Note that this library does nothing on its own and is only to be used as part of the overall CARP Mobile Sensing ecosystem.
+This package does nothing on its own and is only to be used as part of the overall CARP Mobile Sensing ecosystem.
 See the CAMS wiki for documentation on how to use CAMS, and checkout the CARP Mobile Sening Demo App for a full example of an app using CARP Mobile Sensing and CAWS, including this library.

 Using the Plugin